 Section 3: Procedure for Requesting & Utilizing Sick Leave: An unplanned single-shift absence is an unexpected physical or mental illness, injury, or disease which prevents and employee from performing the essential functions of their job or that compromises their health and safety or that of their colleagues or the public.
-Employees of the Fire Department may not be paid sick leave unless they notify the Duty Officer the night before the employee's shift, but normally no later than 6:00 A.M. on the day of the shift, absent extenuating circumstances.
+Employees of the Fire Department may not be paid sick leave unless they notify their Duty Officer the night before the employee's shift, but normally no later than 6:00 A.M. on the day of the shift, absent extenuating circumstances.
 At the time of the sick leave request, the employee must provide information to the Duty Officer to complete the Leave Request Form.
-It is the Duty Officer's responsibility to ensure the form is completed and submitted correctly.
 The employee should complete and sign a Leave Request Form as soon as possible but no later than the next shift or upon their return to work and submit it to the duty officer.